ROSIE HOLDSWORTH: [Ad] Wild Tales is sponsored by Cotswold

 which has always got its little adventures to it.
 He loves the

-water as well, which keeps us on our toes.
+water as well, which keeps us on my toes.

-Hunkered in this small wooden lookout hide away from the
+ROSIE HOLDSWORTH: Hunkered in this small wooden lookout hide

 Here in Wallington, in rural Northumberland, we're surrounded